Best Sony headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Sony headphones you can buy in 2021.

 Looking for a new pair of headphones?
-Sony will probably be on your list since the firm is on a brilliant run of form at the moment.
-The Japanese giant boasts some of the best headphones on the planet in its arsenal.
-So, whether you're after in-ear, on-ear, wireless or noise-cancelling headphones there should be a pair of Sony headphones for everyone in its current range.
+Sony will probably be on your list since the Japanese giant makes some of the best headphones on the planet right now.
+Whether you're after in-ear, on-ear, wireless or noise-cancelling headphones, there's a pair of Sony headphones for everyone in the current range.

-So what should you look for before buying a pair of Sony headphones?
+So, what should you look for before buying a pair of Sony headphones?
 Firstly, you need to pick a style (in-/on-/over-ear) and then think about which features you want.
 Do you want a portable pair for commuting or the gym, or are they going to be used mainly at home?
-If you want Bluetooth and noise-cancelling, be sure to look into battery life.
+If you want Bluetooth and noise-cancelling, pay close attention to battery life.

 Some of the best Sony headphones have touch controls for functions like play/pause, skipping track, etc. High-end models need plugging into a dedicated headphone amplifier to hear them at their very best.
 These are all things to consider.